 In May 2008, the Band was visited by the critically acclaimed music composer and arranger, Frank Ticheli.
-The Band has played many of Mr. Ticheli's works over the years and was very honoured and excited when he led workshops for the Band and performed as guest conductor at a public concert at the Brockville Arts Centre.
+Mr. Ticheli led workshops for the Band and performed as guest conductor at a public concert at the Brockville Arts Centre.

 In November 2004, the Band was featured at the Ontario Music Educator's (OMEA) Conference in Toronto to present Music for a Lifetime, emphasizing the diversity of age and talent in our community concert band and how well it all works together!

 During the 2003-2004 season the Band completed a series of workshops, funded by a Trillium Grant from the Ontario government.
 These workshops were led by members of the University of Toronto Music faculty, to develop instrumental skills and overall musicianship.
 The workshops culminated in a public concert in May 2004.